 Do you need to heat or cool a specific room, or do you need a solution for your whole home?
 There’s a heat pump to fit your needs.

 What’s the right type of heat pump for your home?

 It's not a simple question!
 Today, there are many different types of heat pumps available.
 The type of heat pump you choose will depend on your home, the type of heating system your home currently has, and if you’re building new.
 The best way to find the right system for your home is with a licensed, approved contractor.
-But here are the basics for you to consider.
+Switching from oil has never been easier, here are the basics for you to consider.

-Before delving into the world of heat pumps, it’s important to realize that in Nova Scotia’s climate, ductless or “mini-split” heat pumps will still require a back-up heating source.
+It’s important to realize that in Nova Scotia’s climate, ductless “mini-split” heat pumps will still require a back-up heating source.
 When the outdoor temperature drops to its lowest, the system may become unable to produce hot air faster than the house loses it.
 A backup heating source then kicks in to augment what the heat pump is struggling to accomplish.